rkeppner/keppner-recipes/_posts/2022-07-24-ranchero-sauce.md

 ### Directions

 1. Heat oil in saucepan over medium heat.
-Add onion, garlic, and salt to pan, and fry until onion is translucent and edges are brown.
+Add onion, garlic, and salt to pan.
+Fry, stirring frequently, until onion is translucent and edges are brown.
 2. Add spices and stir for a minute until fragrant.
 3. Deglaze pan with chicken broth.
 4. Add crushed tomatoes, and stir to mix.
 5. Bring sauce just to a boil and reduce to simmer.
-Simmer slowly for 30 minutes, adding more chicken broth or water to maintain desired consistency.
+Simmer slowly for 30 minutes, adding more chicken broth or water as needed to maintain desired consistency.